Implementing Physical Exercise in Cancer Care

 This workshop aims to develop ideas for how to target implementation barriers and incentives for promotion and organization of physical exercise among cancer patients during and after cancer treatment both within and outside healthcare.
 Cultural aspects, legislation, financial incentives, subsidized costs, priorities, knowledge and skills are issues that need to be included.

-Workshop Responsible: Ingrid Demmelmaier, Birgitta Johansson & Karin Nordin, Uppsala University.
+Workshop Team: Ingrid Demmelmaier, Birgitta Johansson & Karin Nordin, Uppsala University.